egonw/bacting/README.md

 ## API Coverage

-For the time being, the API is *incomplete*.
+For the time being, the coverage of the original API is *incomplete*.
 Particularly, manager functionality around graphical UX in the original Bioclipse may never be implemented.
 Each Bacting release will implement more APIs and the release notes will mention which managers and which methods have been added.